hmrc/play-fsm/README.md

 - `PersistentJourneyService` persistence plug-in
 - `JourneyController` base controller trait with common action builders
 - `JsonStateFormats` state to json serialization and deserialization builder
+- `JourneyIdSupport` mix into JourneyController to feature unique journeyId in the Play session

 ## Motivation
 Managing adequately complex stateful user journey leading to the business transaction in an application is a challenge.